-While military education benefits may vary based on each student’s circumstances, two benefits are common to all veterans and military service members: the Post-9/11 GI Bill and the Montgomery GI Bill (MGIB).
+While military education benefits may vary based on each student’s circumstances, one benefit is common to all veterans and military service members: the Post-9/11 GI Bill.

 U.S. News & World Report ranked NYU no. 10 on its 2018 list of Best Colleges for Veterans based on enrollment of and benefits for veterans and active-duty service members.

 The Post-9/11 GI Bill provides up to 36 months of education benefits to veterans who have at least 90 days of active duty service after September 10, 2001.